kylecoding1/hybrid-chaos-theory-cipher-with-a-lattice-based-approach/README.md

   - Hash Key Generation: Generates a 256-bit secret key.

 **Encryption and Decryption**
-- The application introduces a novel encryption and decryption scheme that combines logistic maps, lattice-based cryptography, and hash functions.
+- The application introduces an encryption and decryption scheme that combines logistic maps, lattice-based cryptography, and hash functions.
 It includes:
   - Chaos-based encryption: Encrypts the message using chaotic dynamics.
   - Logistic-Lattice encapsulation: Combines chaotic dynamics with lattice-based encryption.